 - Illness or injury supported by: - a Doctor's Certificate (this is mandatory)\ - Death/funeral of a member of the student's family - Representing the College at a recognised event.
-(This will only be accepted if prior selection has been achieved and the student has evidence to support this) - Other exceptional circumstances at the discretion of the Principal or Assistant Principals in consultation with the relevant Leader of Learning. - \ Backdated medical certificates are not accepted.
-The doctor's certificate must reflect the specific dates that the student has missed the task, covering the period of absence.
-Students are required to see their medical practitioner on the day of their absence.
+(This will only be accepted if prior selection has been achieved and the student has evidence to support this) - Other exceptional circumstances at the discretion of the Principal, Assistant Principals or Head of Learning in consultation with the relevant Leader of Learning.

-If the reason is deemed invalid by the relevant Leader of Learning and the Assistant Principals and the appeal is rejected, then a ZERO PENALTY will be applied and a WARNING LETTER issued; however the task must still be completed.
+If the reason is deemed invalid by the relevant Leader of Learning and the Head of Learning and the appeal is rejected, then a ZERO PENALTY will be applied and a WARNING LETTER issued; however the task must still be completed.